kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 [![I live for revenge](../../../content/tweets/march-2024/i-live-for-revenge.png)](https://x.com/1FRGVN/status/1769860927296258167)

-- After checking into my hotel in Madrid, I walk to a telecom shop called Movixoz close by and buy a new Android phone for my Spanish SIM, and a small analogue phone.
+- After checking into my hotel in Madrid, I walk to a telecom shop called Movixoz close by to buy a new Android phone for my Spanish SIM.
-- A man in the phone shop appears to know who I am.
+- A smart man in a suit and tie comes in right behind me and stands with me at the counter.
-- He says something threatening to me when the shopkeeper wants to know if I want a mobile wallet for the phone and he's using a word I never heard before so I don't understand.
+- I buy a small analogue phone for emergencies.
-- A smart man in a suit and tie came in right after me.
+- The shopkeeper wants to know if I want to buy a wallet for the phone.
+He's using a word I never heard before so I don't understand.
-- He says: "cage", as the word I'm looking for.
+- The man standing beside me looks at me and says *cage*, in English.
-- It's not the right word.
+- I find this extremely threatening given I have been a caged animal for years.
-- I feel like I am being followed and tracked in Madrid apart from just online.
+- The whole time I'm in Madrid, I feel like I am being followed.
-- While I'm in Madrid, I reformat to factory settings both my personal Mac and iPhone.
+- Back at the hotel, I reformat both my personal Mac and iPhone to factory settings.
-- It doesn't appear to make any difference at all as it's obvious to me I'm being cyber-stalked to the same extent as before.
+- Once I'm logged in to my accounts, however, it's obvious to me I'm still being cyber-stalked to the same extent as before.

 #### Contacting my friend